ksmandersen/startover/Readme.md

 [![node](https://img.shields.io/node/v/gh-badges.svg?maxAge=2592000)]()
 [![apm](https://img.shields.io/apm/l/vim-mode.svg?maxAge=2592000)]()

-Startover is a highly opponiated boilerplate for developing static websites on your Mac using HTML5, Sass, Gulp and Pow.
+Startover is a highly opinionated boilerplate for developing static websites on your Mac using HTML5, Sass, Gulp and ES2015.
 With Startover you don't have to start over!

 ## Another boilerplate?